external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

 ### User Stories
 From that we can derive the following requirements or user-stories:
 1. AS a KES operator i want to run multiple KES instances per cluster (e.g. one KES instance per DEV/PROD)
-2. AS a KES operator or user i want to integrate **multiple backends** from a **single KES instance** (e.g. dev namespace has access only to dev secrets)
+2. AS a KES operator or user i want to integrate **multiple stores** from a **single KES instance** (e.g. dev namespace has access only to dev secrets)
 3. AS a KES user i want to control the sink for the secrets (aka frontend: store secret as `kind=ConfigMap` or `kind=Secret`)
-4. AS a KES user i want to fetch **from multiple** Backends and store the secrets **in a single** Frontend
+4. AS a KES user i want to fetch **from multiple** stores and store the secrets **in a single** Frontend
-5. AS a KES operator i want to limit the access to certain backends or subresources (e.g. having one central KES instance that handles all ES - similar to `iam.amazonaws.com/permitted` annotation per namespace)
+5. AS a KES operator i want to limit the access to certain stores or subresources (e.g. having one central KES instance that handles all ES - similar to `iam.amazonaws.com/permitted` annotation per namespace)

-### Backends
+### Stores

-These backends are relevant:
+These stores are relevant:
 * AWS Secure Systems Manager Parameter Store
 * AWS Secrets Manager
 * Hashicorp Vault